scaffold-eth/scaffold-eth/README.md

-# 🤖 Conditional Mint NFT
+# ETH & MOLOCH BOTS!

-An ERC721 contract that allows users to mint an NFT once and only once for an existing NFT they own.
-(IE allow a meebit owner to claim an NFT for their meebit)
+A conditionally minting NFT that allows owners of the first 200 EthBots and MolochBots to mint a free 3d version of their 2d NFT!

 >Built with scaffold-eth!